 - Improved commands.

 Christian Stich notes that the use of a ROM tower in the Amiga 3000 was independent of the ROM used (1.4, 2.04, or 3.1).
 He adds that his Amiga 3000 Rev. 8.9 (for all intents and purposes equal to a Rev. 9.3) came with the 1.4 boot ROMs, but now has 3.1 ROMs as he installed a 68040.
 The ROM tower was used on early Amiga 3000 motherboards to change from a ROM layout to an EPROM layout (there might have been very few ROMs with ROM layout, but most of the ROMs—including his 1.4 ROMs—used the EPROM layout).

 Amiga 3000 1.4 ROM Alpha 5 (Part Numbers: (photo 1 | photo 2) 390629-02 ROM0V5 ©1990 (32-bit Low Word, ROM 0 Alpha V5), 390630-02 ROM1V5 ©1990 (32-bit High Word, ROM 1 Alpha V5).

 Brian of amiga.org notes that "I have a Kickstart.rom file rev 36.022 from an A3000 which is an "Alpha 18" version."

 - Hold down both mouse buttons when you power on.

-- You will get an OS 1.3 / OS 2.0 selection menu.
+- You will get a Kickstart 1.3 / 2.0 Kickstart Menu.
 Select neither!

-- Instead, move your cursor to where the window's close gadget SHOULD be (upper left) and click it.
+- Instead, move your cursor to where the window's close gadget should be (upper left) and click it.

 - You might have to fumble around, but eventually the computer will react and boot into 1.4.
-You will of course get error messages as the OS 2.x partitions will be used for startup, and they require newer kickstarts, but you'll see some rather interesting GUI concepts. :-)
+You will, of course, get error messages as the OS 2.x partitions will be used for startup, and they require newer Kickstarts, but you'll see some rather interesting GUI concepts. :-)